nifemibosun/mini-lang/README.md

 # mini-lang
+A modern, systems programming language focused on clarity and efficiency

+## Side note:
-A modern, systems programming language focused on clarity and efficiency.
-Also to clarify the name mini does not mean it aims to be a toy language.
+To clarify the name "mini" does not mean it aims to be a toy language

 ## Installation